Subject38/bemapi/readme.md

 ### Reflec Beat Additional Attributes and Documentation

 The following charts are recognized by Reflec Beat series.
-Note that special/white hard charts do not appear at all in some older series, so they shouldn’t be returned when requesting records for older games.
+Note that special/white hard charts do not appear at all in some older series, so they shouldn't be returned when requesting records for older games.

 * ``0`` – Basic
 * ``1`` – Medium